Real-Time Communication in NestJS with WebSockets

 Rate limiting and message validation

-Use tools like Socket.IO Debug (localStorage.debug = '*';
+Use tools like Socket.IO Debug (

-Add extensive logging to gateway methods.
+) to inspect traffic.Add extensive logging to gateway methods.

 Use Postman’s WebSocket support or browser dev tools for testing.